 Jay appears in several episodes of the cartoon, Young Justice, including "Downtime" and " Bloodlines."
 He's voiced by Geoff Pierson.

 The Flash (2014)

 In the CW's version of the Flash, Jay Garrick (played by Teddy Sears) appears in Season 2.
 After the events of the Season One finale, breaches open up all around Central City to the world of Earth-2.
 Jay Garrick is the first to come over, and he acts as a new mentor of the Speed Force to Barry in the season.
 He claims that he had his powers stolen from him by Zoom, the season's main antagonist.
 It is revealed halfway through the season that he actually uses a primitive version of Velocity 9 and had a bit of a drug abuse problem with the formula.
 Caitlin Snow tries to perfect the formula in order to help him get his powers back.

-It is later revealed that this version of Jay is in fact Zoom playing a role and in the season 2 final we learn he took inspiration and the name from the man he had been keeping in a metal mask.
-This turns out to be the real Jay Garrick, the Flash from Earth-2 and that world's doppelganger for Barry’s father Henry Allen (played by John Wesley Shipp, who previously played Barry Allen in the 1990 Flash TV series.
+It is later revealed that this version of Jay is in fact Zoom taking on a false identity.
+In the season 2 finale, Zoom reveals he took inspiration and the name from a prisoner of his.
+This is later shown to be Jay Garrick aka The Flash.
+This version of Garrick hails from Earth-3 and is that world's doppelganger of Barry’s father Henry Allen (played by John Wesley Shipp, who previously played Barry Allen in the 1990 Flash TV series.
 In the same series, John Wesley Shipp returns as Barry Allen, it is established that his version belongs to Earth-90.